metaflow-ai/blog/sparse-coding/Readme.md

 Why half (average activity ratio of 0.5)?

 Remember we are looking at neurons in the ensemble, for any given distribution of activated neurons with an activity ratio > 0.5, you could swap activated ones with the inactivated ones without losing information in the ensemble.
-Remember that all neurons are used to encode information, to the opposite of sparse code, one neurons doen't hold any specific information in itself.
+Remember that all neurons are used to encode information, to the opposite of sparse code, one neurons doesn't hold any specific information in itself.

 ### Sparse code
 Everything in between those two extremes is what we call sparse code.
 We take into account only a subset of neurons to encode information.